Missed our Join Scouting Night Event?

 Join Pack 1537!

-Parents, please join us on September 14, 2022 at 7pm for Join Scouting Night at Shrevewood Elementary Upper Field!
+Parents, please join us on September 14, 2022 at 7pm for Join Scouting Night at Shrevewood Elementary Cafeteria!
 Learn about how much fun our Cub Scouts have each year and join our Pack!
-Our scouts come from Shrevewood Elementary as well as Timber Lane, Lemon...
+Our scouts come from Shrevewood Elementary as well as Timber Lane, Lemon Road,...

 Both boys and girls in Kindergarten through 5th grade can join Scouting!
 Meetings begin in September at 7pm at Shrevewood Elementary.
 Meetings will be on Wednesdays, three times per month.
 New Scouts can join ANYTIME during the year.
 Contact us and join our Pack!...